fjalvingh/domui/to.etc.domui/src/main/java/to/etc/domui/component/wizard/README.md

         setEndIcon(Theme.BTN_CONFIRM);
         setNextIcon(Theme.BTN_MOVE_RIGHT);
         initWizard(true);
     }
 ```

 As is shown, various variables can be set up.
 First, add the name of the step.
 Next, you can add some custom labels for each step buttons in a building pattern way.
 Currently, nextButton, endButton, cancelButton, and backButton are supported.
-Then, you can select icons that the wizard needs to display for the various buttons.
+Then, you can select button icons that the wizard could display.
 This is optional.
 Finally, add a class that extends AbstractWizardStepBase.
 This class is the step's body.

 > **Important:** At the end of the setup, you should initialize the wizard with the initWizard method.
 When set to true, the wizard will be displayed horizontally.
 Otherwise, a vertical wizard will be initialized.